Fort Meadow Reservoir

 Click to get more information about this lake!

-About half of the lake, or 30 lots, are leased by a trust so the owner can control the land.
+About 30 lots are leased by a trust so the owner can control the land.
 It's called The Grove Conservation Land.
 This parcel has a combination of wooded area, water access to Ft.
 Meadow Reservoir and an open field.
 You can go for a stroll through the walking trails and sit on a bench to listen to the sounds around you.
 Take the family for a picnic by the water; the field is a great place for a game of catch or just relaxing and enjoying your surroundings.
 If you like to fish or canoe, there are plenty of places to sit and fish next to the water and a canoe access to enjoy the conservation land from a different perspective.
-The Grove is full of wildlife, the most impressive being the great blue heron.
-If you are lucky you will catch a glimpse of this enormous bird!!
-The Grove is a fun place to be and has many features to keep you coming back.
-Unfortunately swimming at the Grove is NOT permitted because the water is not tested here and the lake bottom is not cleaned or monitored.
-Memorial beach across the lake is a fun and safe place to swim.
-There is canoe access at this site, however, motorized vehicles such as boats with engines and jet skis MAY NOT be launched from the canoe access point.
-Conservation lands are open from dawn to dusk.
+The Grove is full of wildlife.
+Swimming at the Grove is NOT permitted because the water is not tested here and the lake bottom is not cleaned or monitored.
+You cannot get to the Grove basin from the main lake by water because it is divided by a road (causeway).

 Water Quality: No Known Issues